MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/customize-your-organization-theme.md

   - **User name**: Choose whether to show a user's full name at the entry point to the account manager in the top right of the page when the user is signed in.
 By default, users will see their photo or their initials if a photo hasn't been uploaded.

-4. Click or tap **Save**.
+4. Select **Save**.

 You'll see your new theme on the admin center right away and after a short delay, you'll see it throughout Office 365, including Outlook and SharePoint pages.
 You can remove your custom icon or custom colors at any time.
-Just return to the theme page and choose **Remove custom theming**.
+Just return to the theme page and select **Remove custom theming**.

 ## Best Practices